Mystery Number In C++ - C++ Programming Tutorial

 • How to Seed with srand:

-To make the sequence unpredictable, use srand to seed the random number generator.
+To enhance the randomness of the sequence, employ srand to initialize the random number generator.

 Example